 The following are the release notes for Buildbot 0.9.0b3.
 This version was released on October 18, 2015.
+See Upgrading to Nine for a guide to upgrading from 0.8.x to 0.9.x

 - The irc command hello now returns 'Hello' in a random language if invoked more than once. - Triggerable now accepts a reason parameter. - GerritStatusPush now accepts a builders parameter. - StatusPush callback now receives build results (success/failure/etc) with the buildFinished event. - There's a new renderable type, Transform. - Buildbot now supports wamp as a mq backend.
 This allows to run a multi-master configuration.
 See MQ Specification.